jlvelazquez/ArduinoRaceComm/README.md

 	-	Buttons send predefined messages to box.
 	-	Joystick implements an interface for navigating all the features shown in the LCD screen.
-	-	Messages received are shown on the LCD
+	-	Messages received are shown in the LCD